arthursb2016/responsive-app/README.md

     3. Adds [css media queries](https://github.com/arthursb2016/responsive-app/blob/master/src/queries.ts)
     4. Adds centralization rules for mobile screens
     5. Adds the app transformations (pixels to rem) rules
-    6. Adds an event listener the window resize, which updates the HTML tag font-size
+    6. Adds a window resize event listener, that updates the HTML tag font-size
-2. Pre-process your CSS definitions: by creating new style rules that overwrite pixel definitos to the equivalent rem values
+2. Pre-process your CSS definitions, during development, by creating style rules that overwrite pixel definitions to their equivalent rem values
-3. Notice the HTML font-size from your page to be different in each screen resolution.
+3. Notice your app HTML font-size to be different in each screen resolution.
 All properties with rem values will respond and adjust accordingly

 ## Beta phase

 We are aiming to make the web responsive by one-line installation 🚀

-Testing the solution across diversed contexts will enable us to make the solution the most comprehensive possible.
+Testing the solution across diverse contexts will enable us to build the most comprehensive solution as possible.

 How to test:

 1. Install either plugin (Rollup or Webpack) in your fresh or existing app
+    1. If you have existing responsive rules, bypass them
 2. Check your interface across multiple resolutions
-3. Then let me know how it worked for you :)
+3. Let me know how it worked for you :)

-You can reach out to me in [LinkedIn](https://www.linkedin.com/in/artsborba/) or open a Github issue to clear doubts, share feedback or demonstrate your context (either working or not)
+You can reach out to me in [LinkedIn](https://www.linkedin.com/in/artsborba/) or open a [Github issue](https://github.com/arthursb2016/responsive-app/issues) to clear doubts, share feedback or demonstrate your context (either working or not)

-Now check below the options you can pass to the plugin constructor:
+Now check below options you can pass to the plugin constructor:

 ## Options